ShinMini/react-native-inner-shadow/README.md

 ## Features

-- **Inset Shadows**: Achieve the “inset” effect not supported by standard React Native shadows.
+- **Inset Shadows**: Achieve the “inset” effect that is not supported by standard React Native shadows.
 - **Reflected Light**: Optional highlight for a more 3D, “raised” or “depressed” effect.
 - **Solid Background or Linear Gradient**: Choose between a simple solid fill or a multi-color gradient.
 - **Customizable**: Control blur radius, color, offsets, and more.